No. 25 Minced Meat Noodle, Bukit Merah: S$9.80 bak chor mee with tonkotsu-inspired broth

 Moving onto the bowl of signature soup, which came with the Signature Minced Meat Noodle

-According to Han, the unique broth is boiled for at least eight solid hours daily, with a combination of chicken feet, pork bones and other secret ingredients, resulting in a lip-smacking and full-bodied broth that’s said to resemble tonkotsu broth.
+According to Han, the unique broth is boiled for at least 8 solid hours daily, with a combination of chicken feet, pork bones and other secret ingredients, resulting in a lip-smacking and full-bodied broth that’s said to resemble tonkotsu broth.

 Before diving into the soup, I noticed it came laden with ingredients, such as pork liver, little nuggets of fish maw, huge pieces of pork meat and handmade fish dumplings.